CreatorOS/polygon-reentrancy-hack/LEARN.md

 This can be helpful if you like to allow personal addresses only to call your functions.

 ## THE END!
-That all for this quest, you now know what to do to protect your contract from reentrancy.
+That is all for this quest, you now know what to do to protect your contract from reentrancy.
 Happy coding!